kormax/apple-enhanced-contactless-polling/README.md

   * Resolves routing issues between access credentials from same system manufacturer (HID, AssaAbloy, WaveLynx, Brio etc) even if they use the same AIDs.
 - May serve as a form of NFC DRM, requiring reader manufacturers to pay licensing fees in order to be able to use this feature and provide better experience for Apple users.

+<sub>ECP is also sometimes referred to as Enhanced Contactless Protocol.
+For explanation, look into [extras](#enhanced-contactless-protocol) section</sub>
 # Use cases